Angola: Rare Endemics and More Set Departure Tour Report, June 2025

 Black-necked Eremomela was one of the biggest targets in the miombo.

 Our last stop for the day was at a small river crossing.
 It was a bit quiet in the beginning, but we soon picked up a few birds.
 Fawn-breasted Waxbill was great to see, and we also saw Greater Honeyguide and Orange-breasted Waxbill.
+We then headed back to the hotel.

 Day 12, 4th July 2025.
-Last Miombo Birding and Transfer to Lubango
+Last miombo birding and transfer to Lubango

 After a nice cup of coffee, we hit the road, since today was set aside to get down to Lubango.
 We had a quick lunch stop near a bridge, this produced a few trip birds such as Hartlaub’s Babbler and White-winged Widowbird.
-After good few hours driving, we eventually arrived at Casper Lodge.
+After a good few hours driving, we eventually arrived at Casper Lodge.
 A great meal and amazing accommodation were very welcome after a long day.

 Day 13, 5th July 2025.
 Birding Tundavala

 This was one of our biggest and most anticipated days of the trip.
-We would be birding the Tundavala area.
+We would be birding the stunning Tundavala area.
 This provided an opportunity to see all the remaining true endemics that we needed on this trip.

-We started at the Tundavala gGap viewpoint, the views were breathtaking!
+We started at the Tundavala Gap viewpoint, the views were breathtaking!
 We endured a cold wind blowing up through the gap.
-Despite this, we managed to see a pair of Angola Cave Chats and we got brief views of Short-toed Rock-Thursh, while Bradfield’s and Alpine Swift were flying overhead.
+Despite this, we managed to see a pair of Angola Cave Chats and we got brief views of Short-toed Rock Thrush, while Bradfield’s and Alpine Swift were flying overhead.
 We also had a few raptors, including Peregrine Falcon, Booted Eagle and Rock Kestrel.

 After coffee at the vehicle, we tried another slope in hopes of finding a very special spurfowl.
 Unfortunately, we did not manage to see it there, so we moved to another gorge.
 Here we spent a bit of time scanning the slopes in the hope of picking up the spurfowl.
 After about 20 minutes we had a Swierstra’s Spurfowl vocalizing not far away in the gorge.
 This led to about 30 tense minutes as we tried to locate the calling bird, in thick vegetation in the forested gully.
 After some time it suddenly appeared on a large rock under some trees in the forest.
 With a few moments of panic, everyone managed to get onto it.
 Other good birds here included a low fly-by of Verreaux’s Eagle, and our first views of Tinkling Cisticola.

-One of Angola’s hardest endemics, Swierstra’s Spurfowl, showed well on two occasions during the trip.
+One of Angola’s hardest endemics,Swierstra’s Spurfowl, showed well on two occasions during the trip.

-We then headed back to the hotel, where most enjoyed hamburgers and chips, and a quick siesta.At about 3 pm we set out to the viewpoint again in hopes of finding White-headed Barbet, sadly, we did not have much luck.
+We moved to a rocky area on the flat plateau, here we picked up Jameson’s (Ansorge’s) Firefinch and gained better views of Angola Waxbill.
+We then headed back to the hotel, where most enjoyed hamburgers and chips, and a quick siesta.
+At about 3 pm we set out to the viewpoint again in hopes of finding White-headed Barbet, sadly, we did not have much luck.
 On the walk to the viewpoint, we found Yellow-crowned Canary, and at the viewpoint we quickly picked up some good birds such as Black-faced Canary, Miombo Rock Thrush and, best of all, an Angola Slaty Flycatcher, the last endemic we needed!

 We walked back to the vehicle and finished off the day with some night birding.
 There were many Freckled Nightjars calling and we managed to get a few fly-by views before heading back to the hotel.

 Day 14, 6th July 2025.
-Leba Pass and Namibian Specials
+Leba Pass and Namibian specials

 Angola birding report